About International Women's Day

 Groups can choose to mark IWD in whatever manner they deem most relevant, engaging, and impactful for their specific context, objectives, and audiences.

 IWD is about women's equality in all its forms.
 For some, IWD is about fighting for women's rights.
 For others, IWD is about reinforcing key commitments, while for some IWD is about celebrating success.
 And for others, IWD means festive gatherings and parties.
-Whatever choices are made, all choices matter and all choices are welcome and OK.
-All choices of activity actively contribute to, and form part of, the thriving global movement focused on women's advancement.
+Whatever choices are made, all choices matter, and all choices are valid.
+All choices of activity can contribute to, and form part of, the thriving global movement focused on women's advancement.

-IWD has transformed considerably since 1911, and today is en entirely inclusive, diverse and eclectic moment worldwide.
+IWD is a truly inclusive, diverse and eclectic moment of impact worldwide.

 What's the history of International Women's Day?